Digital-Back-Office/dataflow-website/src/content/blogs/Mastering Data Governance with Apache Atlas and Dataflow.md

 ---

 # Introduction

-Data governance is a critical component of modern data engineering, ensuring that organizations can track and manage their data assets. **Apache Atlas**, an open-source metadata management and governance tool, integrates well with **Dataflow**, providing data professionals with the tools they need to ensure data quality, security, and compliance.
+Data governance is a critical component of modern data engineering, ensuring that organizations can track and manage their data assets. **Apache Atlas**, an open-source metadata management and governance tool, integrates well with **Dataflow**, providing data professionals with the apps they need to ensure data quality, security, and compliance.

 ---